IvyZ23/61040-portfolio/assignments/assignment2.md

 **purpose** keep details about a trip all in one place

-**principle** after a user creates a trip for a group, the user can keep add and remove participants to the group, record the location and time the trip will occur.
-Users can update their budget for the trip.
+**principle** a user creates a trip and keeps track of the destination and date the trip will take place.
+They can add and remove participants to the trip and keep track of the budget for each participant.
 The creator of the trip can finalize the trip once no more changes are needed or delete the trip if it is no longer happening.

 **state**